-IFC Performance Standard 4 also requires appropriate identification and mitigation of safety risks.
-In this standard is not being met with regard to the risks facing community members that express criticism of the project, community members who report grievances in the land acquisition process, and human rights defenders seeking to challenge the project through litigation and non-legal means.
-In Community members, human rights defenders, environmental defenders and journalists critical of the oil projects have experienced harassment, intimidation, security threats, and retaliation, including arbitrary arrest and detention.
-In Community members have expressed fear of retaliation that prevents them from speaking freely and openly about the projects and engaging meaningfully in consultation with the project sponsors, and that has led to the coercion of landowners during the land valuation and acquisition processes.
-In Indian Indi
+IFC Performance Standard 4 also requires appropriate identification and mitigation of safety risks.Ixxvi This standard is not being met with regard to the risks facing community members that express criticism of the project, community members who report grievances in the land acquisition process, and human rights defenders seeking to challenge the project through litigation and non-legal means.Ixxvii Community members, human rights defenders, environmental defenders and journalists critical of the oil projects have experienced harassment, intimidation, security threats, and retaliation, including arbitrary arrest and detention.Ixxviii Community members have expressed fear of retaliation that prevents them from speaking freely and openly about the projects and engaging meaningfully in consultation with the project sponsors, and that has led to the coercion of landowners during the land valuation and acquisition processes.Ixxix

 Despite claiming to engage in consultation with affected communities, the project sponsors have failed to effectively address these risks.
-The risks facing human rights defenders in relation to the oil projects have prompted the scrutiny of several United Nations Special Procedures, including Special Rapporteurs, who in 2020 wrote letters to TotalEnergies and to the French and Ugandan governments.
-Special Rapporteurs again raised concern in July 2021, after a human rights defender and journalist were arbitrarily arrested and detained without charge while conducting interviews with oil-affected communities in Uganda's Buliisa district, and a third time in January 2022 after several human rights defenders and community leaders working on oil and gas issues were intimidated and arrested.
-Special Rapporteurs are several human rights defenders and community leaders working on oil and gas issues were intimidated and arrested.
+The risks facing human rights defenders in relation to the oil projects have prompted the scrutiny of several United Nations Special Procedures, including Special Rapporteurs, who in 2020 wrote letters to TotalEnergies and to the French and Ugandan governments.Ixxx Special Rapporteurs again raised concern in July 2021, after a human rights defender and journalist were arbitrarily arrested and detained without charge while conducting interviews with oil-affected communities in Uganda's Buliisa district,Ixxxi and a third time in January 2022 after several human rights defenders and community leaders working on oil and gas issues were intimidated and arrested.Ixxxii

-In October 2021, several instances of judicial harassment, including arrests, occurred.
-This included the arrest of six members of the organization Africa Institute for Energy Governance (AFIEGO), including its director; a representative of project-affected peoples, Mr. Robert Birimuye; and the chair of the community-based Oil and Gas Human Rights Defenders Association (ORGHA), Mr. Joss Kaheero Mugisa, who spent 54 nights in jail and is still awaiting trial.
-Police closed the local offices of AFIEGO and several other nongovernmental organizations (NGOs) in the region.
+In October 2021, several instances of judicial harassment, including arrests, occurred.bxxiii This included the arrest of six members of the organization Africa Institute for Energy Governance (AFIEGO), including its director; a representative of project-affected peoples, Mr. Robert Birimuye; and the chair of the community-based Oil and Gas Human Rights Defenders Association (ORGHA), Mr. Joss Kaheero Mugisa, who spent 54 nights in jail and is still awaiting trial.bxxiv Police closed the local offices of AFIEGO and several other nongovernmental organizations (NGOs) in the region.
 These actions and arrests are part of a pattern of harassment and persecution by the Ugandan authorities.
-They follow a move by Uganda's NGO Bureau in August 2021 through which the bureau ordered 54 NGOs to halt operations.
-The order affects many organizations working on accountability and transparency in the oil sector.
-The move has been condemned by, among others, the International Commission of Jurists, which described it as an "assault on the critical work of civil society," and three UN Special Rapporteurs, who have written to Uganda expressing concern and calling for an explanation.
+They follow a move by Uganda's NGO Bureau in August 2021 through which the bureau ordered 54 NGOs to halt operations.bxxv The order affects many organizations working on accountability and transparency in the oil sector.
+The move has been condemned by, among others, the International Commission of Jurists, which described it as an "assault on the critical work of civil society," and three UN Special Rapporteurs, who have written to Uganda expressing concern and calling for an explanation.bxxvi